 Catherine is a long-term supporter and trustee of the WFN and was instrumental in developing the Friends of WFN, of which she is Chair.
 She has a longstanding love of wildlife and has been a Fellow of ZSL for over 30 years.
 Catherine is a Partner in Vivien Thompson Property search, and ran her own business, The Special Photographers Company, for 16 years.
 She has been an RBKC Councillor since 2011 and is currently the cabinet member for the Economy and Employment.
 She is Governor of Fox Primary school and Federation.
 Catherine became a Trustee of WFN in January 2005.

 Danni Parks – Director, WFN

-Danni’s grant-giving experience during her nine years at WFN has covered Asia, Africa and South America, her work contributing to raising and distributing over £16m in conservation grants.
+Danni’s grant-giving experience during her nine years at WFN has covered Asia, Africa and Latin America, her work contributing to raising and distributing over £18m in conservation grants.
 As Director, Danni oversees the charity’s operations, fundraising partnerships and conservation programmes, and leads on delivery of the Whitley Awards Ceremony.
 Gaining a BSc in Zoology from the University of Sheffield with a degree in Zoology in 2008, Danni worked in Indonesia, before studying for a Masters in Conservation Science at Imperial College London, completing her thesis in human-wildlife conflict.
 Danni has worked for a number of environmental organisations including Earthwatch and the British Ecological Society.
 She is a Trustee of WildTeam UK, part of the Strategic Advisory Board for Conservation Optimism, a Mentor and Advisory Board member at the Magnolia Incentive working with young people as they begin university, and a Trustee of WildTeam UK – a charity focused on providing conservationists worldwide with the skills to design and deliver conservation projects.

 Janice Law – Grants Manager, WFN